 Highlights include towering cathedrals and churches, remains of the city wall, original guard towers, and clusters of narrow, colourfully-painted houses interrupted by the occasional half-timbered home.

 When I lived in Chur, I would spend many afternoons aimlessly wandering around, coffee or smoothie in hand, always discovering a new little nook.
-The best way to explore is to simply let your feet take the lead, stopping when you see something of interest.
 Buildings of historic significance have little red plaques outside for orientation.

 What to Do in Chur: History and Culture